 Experiments have shown that people will conform to popular opinion even though it is clearly the wrong perception.

 Imagine that people conformed to a false judgment on your personality or identity.
-There is no reason to believe that popular opinion on one’s identity would differ.
-Or if it does differ, the person in minority would quickly be labeled as delusional, even if that minority is you judging yourself.
+There is no reason to believe that popular opinion on one’s identity would differ from other forms of popular opinion.
+Or if it does differ, the person with the unpopular opinion would quickly be labeled as delusional, even if that person is you judging yourself.
+People will doubt your self-awareness and assume they know you better.
 This is a great example of the nexus, and this sort of groupthink dynamic.

 If the popular opinion is that you are the maker of errors, you may find yourself constantly critical of your own perceptions and thoughts.
 Unconfident in your own judgments.
 You may find yourself perpetually rethinking and analyzing as if to prevent any errors from occurring.

 This may be why many schizophrenic delusions appear based on solipsism or philosophical-like conclusions.
 For example, the Truman show delusion requires an element solipsism.
 To question the reality of other people’s existence.
 They could be non-human even.
 Much of paranoid and conspiratorial thoughts seem to emerge from habitual distrustful tendency.

 If for some reason the explorer remains confident, things could get uglier.
 The explorer can find themselves in a position of constantly defending their ideas and thoughts, which from other people’s perception looks delusional.
 From other’s perspective, it appears that the error-maker is in denial of their identity.
 It appears grandiose.
 Sometimes the explorer is correct, and sometimes not.
 The explorer may often notice the other people’s confirmation bias that the explorer is always wrong.
 Noticing this, the explorer can justify resistance against popular opinion, as if they are fools or sheep, believing in some set of truths dogmatically without deeper critical consideration.